 First Step Legal is accredited with the National Association of Community Legal Centres (NACLC).

-Our principal lawyer, Tania Wolff, is an Accredited Criminal Law Specialist through the Law Institute of Victoria.
+Our principal lawyer, Tania Wolff, is an Accredited Criminal Law Specialist through the Law Institute of Victoria, a current Director of the Law Institute of Victoria and a sessional legal member of the Mental Health Tribunal.

-Eligible clients are patients of First Step (health service) who are actively engaged in treatment and may be facing criminal proceedings in Victoria or have other legal issues such as tenancy, infringement, intervention order, civil debt, or family law issues.
+Eligible clients are patients of First Step (health service) who are actively engaged in treatment and may be facing criminal proceedings in Victoria or have concerns about family violence issues.

 Where the legal service does not have the resources to directly handle the matter ourselves, we make referrals to practitioners who are experienced in practice in the relevant area of law.
 Our referrals are carefully considered and the outcomes are reported back to us by the practitioners to whom we have referred our client.